ArtemOganesyan/ASKTestSuite/README.md

 * -n=auto (to execute all tests collected)
 * -n=<number of tests to be execute>

-CLI options for cross-browser execution:
+CLI options :
 * --browser chrome
 * --browser firefox
 * default browser is chrome
+* --mode headless
+* default browser mode is regular (ui)